• Skip to main content

 Credit: Photo by depositphotos.com

-To make horizontal slices, lay the garlic clove on its side on the cutting board.
-Use a knife to make thin slices from the top of the clove to the bottom.
+To make horizontal slices instead, lay the garlic clove on its side on the cutting board.
+Use a chef's knife to make thin slices from the top of the clove to the bottom.

 Sliced garlic on cutting board.

-Use the sliced garlic to add to stir fries and roasted vegetables or make garlic chips.
+Use the sliced garlic to add to stir fries (such as my kimchi udon stir fry) and roasted vegetables or make garlic chips.

-Now you’ve got the skills you’ll need to slice garlic like a pro.
 While any kind of precise knife skills can be a bit intimidating, all you need is a little practice and some reliable tools to master your craft.
-A garlic mandolin can be a great tool for those paper thin garlic slices.
+A garlic mandolin or a sharp knife can both be a great tool for those paper thin garlic slices.

 Sliced garlic on cutting board.